THE-DEEPDAS/Anveshak/docs/database-schema.md

 # Database Schema Documentation

-This document details the MongoDB database schema used by Cold Mailer, including all collections, their relationships, field types, and purpose.
+This document details the MongoDB database schema used by Anveshak , including all collections, their relationships, field types, and purpose.

 ## Overview

-Cold Mailer uses MongoDB as its primary database.
+Anveshak  uses MongoDB as its primary database.
 The schema is designed around the following core collections:

 - **Users** - User accounts and authentication information
 - **Resumes** - Resume documents and parsed content